Course Organiser

 - Pharmacology of Inflammation and Immunosuppression (6 lectures)

-- Chemotherapy (6 lectures)
+- Antimicrobials (3 lectures)

-- Anthelmintics (2 lectures)
+- VETS: Anthelmintics (2 lectures)

-- Ectoparasite Drugs (1 lecture)
+- VETS: Ectoparasite Drugs (1 lecture)

-- Neuropharmacology (5 lectures)
+- MEDICS: Neuropharmacology (5 lectures)

-- Veterinary Neuropharmacology (2 lectures)
+- VETS: Veterinary Neuropharmacology (2 lectures)

 Examinations

-Section II* is a two-hour written practical examination.
-It consists of two questions and assesses ability in data handing, numerical manipulation, and logical reasoning.
+Section II (MoDA 2) is a two-hour written practical examination.
+It consists of two questions split into multiple parts and all sections are compulsory.
+It assesses ability in data handling, numerical manipulation, and logical reasoning.
 Questions may be drawn from any part of the course and will include questions on quantification of receptor-ligand interactions and pharmacokinetics.
 Each question carries the same mark.
+As mentioned in the handbook, prior to 2018/19 there was the possibility of quantitative receptor pharmacology, pharmacokinetics or trace analysis questions (students were examined on 2 out of these 3 options), but trace analysis questions will no longer be used.

 The 2nd MB qualification will be determined by performance in Sections I (75%) and II (25%) only.
+For Tripos, sections are weighted as follows: Section I (30%), Section 2 (20%) and Section III (50%).

 Plagiarism